Nibras-10/AI_compliance_checker/README.md

 Analyze contracts and policies for missing clauses and compliance risks.
 This Streamlit app extracts text from uploaded documents and asks an LLM to produce a structured JSON list of issues, then computes a simple compliance score and generates a PDF report.

-> Note on models: The UI refers to IBM Granite by request.
-The current backend calls the MiniMax model via the Hugging Face Router (OpenAI-compatible API).
-You can switch to Granite Inference easily if desired; see “Switching models” below.

 ## Features